elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ### What is a Data Structure

-The *implementation of an abstract data type* can be refered to a data sturcture but intuitivly is a way of organizing data so it can be used effectively.
+The *implementation of an abstract data type* can be referred to a data structure but intuitively is a way of organizing data so it can be used effectively.

 * A data structure is a format for accessing, storing, organizing, or structuring data.